 *Three years after completion of Masters - Language & Literature.
 ‘Overseas’ refers to the percentage of all graduates completing this qualification.
 Other indicators refer only to graduates living in New Zealand.

-Two years after completing a master’s degree in language and literature, most graduates were in employment.
+Three years after completing a master’s degree in language and literature, most graduates were in employment.
 Some were studying or receiving a benefit, while a fairly high proportion was overseas.
-The median salary two years after completion was around $47,100.
+The median salary three years after completion was around $45,000.
 Note: many of these graduates were not employed as interpreters or translators.

 Interpreters or translators are not on Immigration New Zealand's skill shortage lists.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Online job vacancy numbers for the broader category “Social Professionals” have grown at about the same rate as the average for all occupations.
-The number of vacancies advertised has grown since 2010, although with a slight dip in 2014.
+Online job vacancy numbers for the broader category “Social Professionals” have grown at about the same rate as the average for all occupations, but has risen more sharply in the last two years.

 Jobs advertised chart